 Microwave Corn on the Cob in the husk.
 It’s the easiest way to enjoy fresh corn in minutes and you won’t have to deal with messy silk strands!

-Previously, I’d pat myself on the back when I shucked the corn in the grocery store, instead of at my house, thereby reducing the amount of mess I’d have later.
+Previously, I'd pat myself on the back when I shucked the corn in the grocery store, instead of at my house, thereby reducing the amount of mess I'd have later.
 Then, I'd boil the corn for use in dishes like Fresh Corn and Black Bean Salsa or Mexican Street Corn in a Cup.

 Important lessons learned:

 1) It's best to store corn in the husk in a cool place or the refrigerator until you are ready to cook it.
 You can even store it in the freezer!
 Check out our tips on How to Freeze Corn on the Cob in the Husk.

 2) After microwaving corn in the husk, the husk and silk will slide right off the corn.
 The corn cooks in its own juices and it is tender crisp.
 And, it only takes a few minutes to cook.

 See...no silk, except for a little teeny, tiny piece.
 It really works!

-1. Leave the corn with the husks completely intact.
+1. Leave the husks on the corn.
 You can trim the fuzzy end a little though.

 2. Place the corn on a microwave-safe plate and microwave according to the following guidelines: